aaronbloomfield/ccc/hws/metamask/index.md

 To make this change, check for each time you modify those fields of the `Auction` struct, for how you store it in `fees`, and the code in the `createAuction()` function.

 **Change 2:** To make everybody's lives easier, each Auctioneer contract will deploy it's *own* NFTmanager.
-We saw how this was done in the testing section of the [DAO & web3](../daoweb3/index.html) ([md](../daoweb3/index.md)) assignment.
+We saw how this was done in the testing section of the [DAO & web3](../daoweb3/index.html) ([md](../daoweb3/index.md)) assignment and in the [Arbitrage.sol](../arbitrage/Arbitrage.sol.html) contract in the [Arbitrage trading](../arbitrage/index.html) ([md](../arbitrage/index.md)) assignment.
 This way we won't have to pass in the address of the NFT manager every time we want to deal with an NFT which will make our lives easier.
 To make this change, add the following as a public variable to your contract:

 ```
 address public override nftmanager;